guilhermef/healthChecker/README.md

 Do this steps bellow:
 <pre>
-  git clone git://github.com/aoqfonseca/healthChecker.git
+  git clone git://github.com/guilhermef/healthChecker.git
   cd healthChecker
   bundle install
 </pre>

-After this all gems that will need will be installed in your system.
+After this all gems will be installed in your system.
 I strong recommend to use RVM for this.

 ## Super simple to use